HomeGuidesPilot

 The VSA light connection

 The Pilot often shows the check engine light alongside the VSA light because the systems share sensors.
 Fix the engine code first and the VSA light usually clears with it.
+For the Pilot-specific angles — including how to tell VSA apart from the VTM-4 AWD light — and reset steps, see the Honda Pilot VSA light guide.

 What to do

-Read the code first, fix the actual cause, then clear it.
-A flashing light or any shudder, power loss, or overheating means stop and get it checked immediately.
+1. Check steady vs flashing.
+A flashing light, shudder, power loss, or overheating means stop and get it checked or towed.

 Shop the parts & tools on Amazon OEM-quality parts save repeat repairs on a Honda.